FetchWeb/Migrate/README.md

 From there a Migration can be run in two directions, Up or Down.
 Running a Migration Up will rollout database changes and add the Migration info to the database, so a Migration table is required in the database, see the test Migration sources for the insert query.
 Running a Migration Down will rollback database changes and set the IsInstalled column to false for that Migration in the database.

-Note, Migration names should be unque to avoid confusion.
+Migration names should be unque to avoid confusion.
 Prepending a UNIX timestamp or the version that this Migration corresponds with can help ensure they are.
 For example.

 ```
 1551438141_NewMigration.sql